Velosurance bicycle insurance

 Follow Us

 Commuting to work, school, or just running errands by bicycle can be an exciting commitment.
-There are however many factors to be considered to make your ride more enjoyable.
+There are, however, many factors to consider to make your ride more enjoyable.

 The bicycle

-It is important that you have a bicycle that can meet your needs and is up to the job of commuting.
-If you are heading to the supermarket by bicycle to purchase groceries or other household items, you will need plenty of cargo area to return home with your goodies.
-Such an errand requires a bike that is stable and comfortable for the trip.
+To get started, you must have a bicycle that can meet your needs and is up to the job of commuting.
+If you are heading to the supermarket by bicycle to purchase groceries or other household items, you will need plenty of cargo space to return home with your goodies – danging grocery bags off your handlebars will most certainly result in a crash.
+Transporting “cargo” on a bike requires the bike to be stable and comfortable.

-If your commute will take you from home to work each day on a route to include busy streets with cars and people, you would be better off riding an urban (hybrid) bike with an efficient set of brakes than you would be with a cruiser bike equipped with a coaster brake.
+If your commute takes you from home to work each day on a route that includes busy streets with cars and people, you would be better off riding an urban (hybrid) bike with an efficient set of brakes than you would be with a cruiser bike equipped with a coaster brake.
 When commuting in wet conditions, disc brakes are highly advised, as they offer better braking power in those conditions.

 commuter bicycle